 Need Help?

 What should you do if you think someone might be abusing you?
-If you feel that you love someone but often feel afraid, it’s time to get out of the relationship — fast.
+If you feel that you love someone but often feel afraid, you may need to think about ways to leave the relationship and/or stay safe.
+Abuse can escalate over time.
 You’re worth being treated with respect and you can get help.

 How Can You Help Yourself

 First, make sure you’re safe.
 A trusted adult or friend can help.
-If the person has physically attacked you, don’t wait to get medical attention or to call the police.
+If the person has physically attacked you, you may need medical attention or to call the police.
 Assault is illegal, and so is rape — even if it’s done by someone you are dating.
+Support is available.

 Avoid the tendency to isolate yourself